TW-Classed

 );

-The as prop can be used to change the underlying element of a Classed component.
-With full typesafety.
+The render prop can be used to change the underlying element of a Classed component.
+This is powered by the useRender hook from @base-ui/react.

 import { classed } from "@tw-classed/react";